2lenet/CruditBundle/doc/sublist.md

 If you use `setSuccessRedirectPath($this->getPath(CrudConfigInterface::SHOW))`, it will redirect to the main entity.
 To redirect to your new entity, simply use `$yourNewEntityCrudConfig->getPath(CrudConfigInterface::SHOW)`.

+## Paginator

+if you want to change numbers of items per pages you have to go  src/Crud/AbstractCrudConfig.php

+ public function getChoicesNbItems(): array
+    {
+        return [10, 30, 50, 100, 200, 500];
+    }